 I declare that the work contained in this assignment is my own, except where acknowledgement of sources is made.
-I have not previously submitted this work for another assessment at UniSA, in whole or in part.

-I authorise the University to test any work submitted by me, using text comparison software, for instances of plagiarism.
+I authorise the University to test any work submitted by me, using comparison software, for instances of plagiarism.
 I understand this will involve the University or its contractor copying my work and storing it on a database to be used in future to test work submitted by others.